Mathematics

 Our experience indicates that small, intimate classes and meaningful collaboration naturally lead students to discuss, present, and debate mathematics.
 Consistent with our teaching philosophy, students are expected to engage in serious intellectual challenge, become adept at using a variety of mathematical techniques, think critically, learn how to approach math problems individually and collaboratively, and to ask questions.
 In addition, we utilize real-world math applications, especially in relation to the natural world on Chewonki Neck.
 This approach results in strengthened problem-solving skills, a better fundamental understanding of mathematics, and important connections to our mission.

-Mathematics courses are offered in Algebra II, Precalculus, AB Calculus, and BC Calculus.
+Mathematics courses are offered in Algebra II, Precalculus, AP Calculus AB, and AP Calculus BC (fall only).
 Offerings each semester depend on enrollment numbers.
 Typical classes include a mix of discussion, written work, board work, presentations, projects, and lectures.
 Our classes provide opportunities to appreciate, discuss, practice, learn, and apply math every day.

 Classes are designed to prepare students to re-enter their sending school math program when they leave Maine Coast Semester.
 In our non-AP courses, we teach concepts that lend themselves to project-based work.
 It is our belief that this approach leads to improved problem-solving skills, confidence, and enthusiasm for mathematics.
 If a student is concerned about missing topics that are being covered at home, we can work with them on creating an independent study plan for summer or winter break.